thomhines/interactive-media-i/Day 02.md

 HW
 ---------------------------------------

-1. Create .htaccess file and add this line to prevent Google from indexing sites:
+1. **Make the Web Server Better**

-		Header set X-Robots-Tag "noindex, nofollow"
+	Upload this [.htaccess](http://teaching.thomhines.com/resources/htaccess) file to your public_html folder to prevent Google from indexing your site. **Don't forget to add a "." to the beginning of the file after it's uploaded to the server!**

-1. **Update Your 5-Page Narrative**
+2. **Update Your 5-Page Narrative**

 	Update your 5-page linear narrative site to be valid HTML *(make sure it [validates](http://validator.w3.org/)!)*.
 This means you will need to add the proper tags in the <head> section, the <doctype> tag, and ensure that all of your tags are used correctly (including closing tags!).
 And don't forget to add the `alt` attribute to all of your images (eg. `<img src="funnypic.jpg" alt="a brief description of image">`).